TransientEnigma/auth-next/README.md

-I worked through practically and coded along with the author of an online course on Youtube called Complete Nextjs fullstack Authentication by Hitesh Choudhary.
-I then added to this project by adding Security Headers.
+I worked through and coded along with the author of an online course on YouTube called Complete Nextjs fullstack Authentication by Hitesh Choudhary.
+I then added to this project by adding Security Headers, installing Jest and adding Tests.

 Here are some of the topics I covered in the course:
 1. Introduction and File Structure for Front End: